Health effects of smoking tobacco: Early observational studies

 From the 1890s onwards, associations of tobacco use with cancers and vascular disease were regularly reported.
 In 1930, Fritz Lickint of Dresden, Germany, published a meta-analysis citing 167 other works to link tobacco use to lung cancer.
 Lickint showed that people with lung cancer were likely to be smokers.
 He also argued that smoking tobacco was the best way to explain the fact that lung cancer struck men four or five times more often than women (since women smoked much less), and discussed the causal effect of smoking on cancers of the liver and bladder.

 More observational evidence was published throughout the 1930s, and in 1938, Science published a paper showing that tobacco smokers live substantially shorter lives.
 It built a survival curve from family history records kept at the Johns Hopkins School of Hygiene and Public Health.
 This result was ignored or incorrectly explained away.

 An association between smoking tobacco and heart attacks was first mentioned in 1930; a large case–control study found a significant association in 1940, but avoided saying anything about cause, on the grounds that such a conclusion would cause controversy and doctors were not yet ready for it.

+Official hostility to tobacco use was widespread in Nazi Germany, where case-control studies were published in 1939 and 1943.
+The Institute for the Struggle against the Dangers of Tobacco (Wissenschaftliches Institut zur Erforschung der Tabakgefahren) was set up at the University of Jena in 1942.
+It was one of the first scientific institutes to discover the dangers of smoking tobacco, including the link between smoking and lung cancer.
+However, due to its relationship with the Nazi regime, its work was not taken seriously after the Second World War.